CalmyJane/MidiHero/README.md

 https://docs.arduino.cc/built-in-examples/digital/Button

 Details about the different boards inside the controller:
+See the pictures folder for images of other controllers.

 ### Neck Connector
 Some pins are not used in my version of the controller, maybe there are other controllers with an additional uController inside the neck, for now only the button-pins are used.